whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-16-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <br>

-<p>All the items look great and I'm already so excited, especiallt with the inclusion of a watch, score!!!</p>
+<p>All the items look great and I'm already so excited, especially with the inclusion of a watch, score!!!</p>

 <br>